Don’t worry about mispronouncing it. I’m not offended.

-I received my M.A. in English and my B.A. in English and French from Michigan State University.
+I received my M.A. in 20th century French and American Comparative Literature from Michigan State University.
 Weird, eh?
 How did I move away from my desire to teach French and English in middle school and high school?
 A decision that I made at 9 years old — and kept for decades… Ask me why and how.
 Just ask me.

 Get non-profit resources in your inbox

 Simone Joyaux, ACFRE, Adv Dip, FAFP, Certificate in Philanthropic Psychology is an internationally recognized expert in fund development, board and organizational development, strategic planning, and management.